Jhut89/Mailchimp-API-3.0-PHP/README.md

  const VERIFY_SSL = false;
 ````

-By default this option is on.
+By default this option is set to `true`.

 ### Request Headers
 To include the returned headers in the output from this library set: